open-s4c/tsano/doc/design.md

 Modules in Dice can also linked together with the core components in a single shared library.
 In this configuration, each module is a compilation unit, i.e., a `.o` file.
-When compiling each of these files, the user should specify a priority for the subscription order by passing `-DDICE_XTOR_PRIO=VAL` to the compiler. `VAL` should be a number between 200 and 1000.
+When compiling each of these files, the user should specify a priority for the subscription order by passing `-DDICE_MODULE_PRIO=VAL` to the compiler. `VAL` should be a number between 10 and 9999.
 The lower the value, the higher the priority when subscribing chains.

 Assume the user creates a library `libmydice.so` containing `pubsub.o`,